2021 National Leadership Symposium Virtual Edition

-Join the discussion with our three scholars, Drs.
-Matthew Johnson, Amer Ahmed, and Nyasha GuramatunhuCooper when we dive into a dialogue of what we've discovered, whose voices have been excluded from the conversation and how we leverage the current climate in developing a pedagogy that is culturally and experientially relevant for our students.
+Engage in dialogue with our three scholars, Dr. Nyasha GuramatunhuCooper, Dr. Vivechkanand Chunoo, and Dr. Anthony Middlebrooks, to explore how our own identities influence our work as leadership educators, whose voices have been excluded from the conversation, and how we leverage the current climate in developing a pedagogy that is culturally and experientially relevant for all students.

 Dr. Nyasha M. GuramatunhuCooper